vasilescur/C-Sharp-Experiments/README.md

 # C-Sharp-Experiments
-A small collection of programs I've made in C# over the years.
+A collection of various programs I've made in C# over the years.

+## Integration 2
+Implements numeric integration of a power function using a Riemann Sum.